robotology-legacy/mex-wholebodymodel/README.md

 It is recommended to install the `mex-wholebodymodel` throught the [`codyco-superbuild`](https://github.com/robotology/codyco-superbuild/).
 Once you installed the `codyco-superbuild`, the `mex-wholebodymodel` files should have been installed in `${CODYCO_SUPERBUILD_ROOT}/build/install/mex` and its subdirectories (for the `mex-wholebodymodel`, this directories are `mexwbi-wrappers` and `mexwbi-utilities`).
 To execute scripts that use `mex-wholebodymodel`, make sure that this directories are part of your [MATLAB search path](http://www.mathworks.com/help/matlab/ref/path.html).
-To this purpose, run only once the script `startupMex.m` in
+To this purpose, run only once the script `startup_mexWholeBodyModel.m` in
-`${CODYCO_SUPERBUILD_ROOT}/main/mexWholeBodyModel`.
+`${CODYCO_SUPERBUILD_ROOT}/build/install/mex`.
 This should be enough to premanently add the required directories to your MATLAB path.

 ## Examples